hpi-swa-teaching/Koans/src/Koans.package/KoanAboutNil.class/README.md

-This chapter teaches you about Nil and its natural habitat.
+This chapter teaches you about nil and its natural habitat.